BaudouinG/dark-vessel-detection/README.md

 # How to use this repository

-The three notebooks [Preprocessing Dataset.ipynb](https://github.com/BaudouinG/dark-vessel-detection/blob/main/Preprocessing%20Dataset.ipynb), [From Reports to Gaps.ipynb](https://github.com/BaudouinG/dark-vessel-detection/blob/main/From%20Reports%20to%20Gaps.ipynb) and [Exporting Features.ipynb](https://github.com/BaudouinG/dark-vessel-detection/blob/main/Exporting%20Features.ipynb) are meant to be executed in this order.
+The four notebooks [Preprocessing Dataset.ipynb](https://github.com/BaudouinG/dark-vessel-detection/blob/main/Preprocessing%20Dataset.ipynb), [From Reports to Gaps.ipynb](https://github.com/BaudouinG/dark-vessel-detection/blob/main/From%20Reports%20to%20Gaps.ipynb), [Exporting Features.ipynb](https://github.com/BaudouinG/dark-vessel-detection/blob/main/Exporting%20Features.ipynb) and [Exporting Features 2.ipynb](https://github.com/BaudouinG/dark-vessel-detection/blob/main/Exporting%20Features%202.ipynb) are meant to be executed in this order.
 They contain every preprocessing step taken in order to produce the data provided via the link below.

 Directories containing this data (i.e. public datasets and their preprocessed versions) can be found [here](https://drive.google.com/drive/folders/16ZEAF-vIBSBwkOqhaQ16HKy5tMIsSuak?usp=drive_link).
 The files should simply be unziped in the directory where every other file from this repository are located.